FrancesCoronel/personal-website-v3/site/content/adventures/2014-10-17-coding-interview-tips-and-tricks.md

 So I decided to compile a bunch of fun interview topics of interest and questions.
 This article is limited to what I know from my job interviews.

-# So For Those Who Are Looking Forward To Technical Interviews For Software Developer Internships…
+# So For Those Who Are Looking Forward To Technical Interviews For Software Developer Internships...

 **_Here we go!_** :grin: